AshleyyyMWang/DegreeMatrices/README.md

 3. Network Repository: search in the repository with network name as listed in the paper, then download the files.
 One would need to perform the graph sampling from the start.

 ## Code Content
 We provide code scripts that can execute with the graphml files posted, but the synthetic data creation process can differ significantly depending on the input graphs.
+Once the graph extraction and sampling processes are done, the Degree Matrix Comparison process is the same and can be directly used.

 ## Considerations
 1. Graphml files are sampled graphs ($G_{s}$) that can be used for further sampling and graph alignment.